Guide: “Praying For China”

-Hunan Province for many years was regarded by the China Inland Mission (CIM) as an impossible province to penetrate with the gospel.
+Hunan Province was regarded for many years by the China Inland Mission (CIM) as an impossible province to penetrate with the gospel.
 The people there were both anti-foreigner and anti-gospel message.
 Previous attempts by the CIM had failed to establish a permanent mission station in the region due to violent persecution and fierce opposition.

 Hudson Taylor, the founder of the CIM, received word that Jonathan Goforth desired to establish a work in Hunan.
 Taylor wrote Goforth and, after stressing the difficulty of such an endeavor, pointed Goforth to the God they both served reminding him that He answers prayer.

 Finally, after years of prayer and itinerant ministry in and out of the province, in 1897 the CIM opened its first permanent Hunan mission station just inside the border.
 By the end of 1899, there were three stations with a total of seven CIM missionaries residing in the province and twenty-eight recorded baptisms.